Skillz Inc. (SKLZ) Shares Down Despite Recent Market Volatility

-Skillz Inc. (NYSE: SKLZ)’s stock price has decreased by -8.59 compared to its previous closing price of 0.74. but the company has seen a -11.37% decline in its stock price over the last five trading sessions.
+Skillz Inc. (NYSE: SKLZ)’s stock price has decreased by -6.32 compared to its previous closing price of 0.67.
+Despite this, the company has seen a fall of -20.33% in its stock price over the last five trading days.
 The Wall Street Journal reported on 11/04/21 that Tesla, Moderna, Zillow, Qualcomm, Qorvo: What to Watch in the Stock Market Today

 There are mixed opinions on the stock, with 2 analysts rating it as a “buy,” 0 rating it as “overweight,” 4 rating it as “hold,” and 1 rating it as “sell.”